 - Carry out diagnostic assessments for Specific Learning differences and write assessment reports on learners’ educational needs to inform local authorities, other professionals, learners and parents/carers.

 - Carry out assessments for children, young people and adults and write reports advising on schools, colleges, local authorities and awarding bodies.

 - Take an advisory role with regard to school/college policies for both inclusion and effective teaching of learners with specific learning differences.

-The course runs over three terms and is a blend of ten attendance days over the year and tutorial support (both face to face and online).
+The course runs over three terms and is a blend of live webinars and attendance days over the year and tutorial support (both face to face and online).
 We also have a Moodle site (Virtual Learning Environment) where you can access course handouts and resources and submit work.